gisaia/ARLAS-web-core/README.md

 ### Prerequisites

 This library is a typescript npm/yarn project.
 You need to have typescript and yarn or npm.
-The build could use webpack so you need to install gulp, if you want to build a version.
-The build could use gulp so you need to install gulp, if you want to build a release.
+The build use gulp so you need to install gulp, if you want to build a release.

 ### Installing